Harshitagoyal1405/Coursera-Certificates/README.md

 # 📘 Lab Assignments Repository

 This repository contains **lab-wise organized files** for UCS654-Predictive Analytics using Statistics.
-Each lab folder includes its respective files, with links of certificates provided below.
+Each lab folder includes its respective Guided Projects certificates, with links to certificates provided below.

 ---
 ## 🎓My Details